 1 To which major air law treaties is your state a party?

-Nigeria is a signatory to the following significant air law treaties: • Convention on International Interests in Mobile Equipment and the Protocol to the Convention on International Interests in Mobile Equipment on Matters specific to Aircraft Equipment (Cape Town, 2001);
+Nigeria is a signatory to the following significant air law treaties: • the Convention on International Interests in Mobile Equipment and the Protocol to the Convention on International Interests in Mobile Equipment on Matters specific to Aircraft Equipment (Cape Town, 2001);

-- Convention on International Civil Aviation (Chicago, 1944) and the Protocol relating to an amendment to the Convention on International Civil Aviation (article 83-bis (Montreal, 1980)); and
+- the Convention on International Civil Aviation (Chicago, 1944) and the Protocol relating to an amendment to the Convention on International Civil Aviation (article 83-bis (Montreal, 1980)); and

-These multilateral treaties are in effect by virtue of their respective domestication into law in the Civil Aviation Act, 2006 (CAA).
+These multilateral treaties are in effect by virtue of their respective domestication into law in the Civil Aviation Act 2006 (CAA).
 Nigeria has not acceded to nor ratified the Rome Convention (1952).

 2 What is the principal domestic legislation applicable to aviation finance and leasing?

 There is no specific domestic legislation applicable to aviation finance and leasing in Nigeria.
 The CAA, which ratifies the provisions of the Cape Town Convention and Aircraft Protocol (Cape Town, 2011) applies to aviation finance and leasing in Nigeria.
 In addition, other legislation that generally applies to financial transactions in Nigeria will apply to aviation finance and leasing transactions.